smplman/dk63/README.md

 4. The VID should alread be `0C45` and enter `766B` for the PID.
 5. Click Start
 6. Profit!

+## ST-Link V2
+* I was not able to get this to work with the st-link software on windows.
+* I did manage to get it to work with openocd using [this config](https://github.com/smp4488/dk63/blob/master/stlink.cfg)
+* Working on the `SN32F24X` config [here](https://github.com/smp4488/dk63/blob/master/vs11k09a-1.cfg)

 ## Tools